programming-dot-dev/p.d-legal/PRIVACY-POLICY.md

 You may irreversibly delete your account at any time.
 However, this does not guarantee all instances will be notified or respect the deletion of your public data.

 # Do we use cookies?
-We use cookies for specific functionalities, which includes cloudflare clearance and JWT (JSON Web Token) authentication purposes.
+We use cookies for specific functionalities, which includes Cloudflare clearance and JWT (JSON Web Token) authentication purposes.
-- Cloudflare clearance: Cookies provided by cloudflare to store the proof of passing a cloudflare challenge.
+- Cloudflare clearance: Cookies provided by Cloudflare to store the proof of passing a Cloudflare challenge.
 - JWT: A token to allow you to access and interact with our services after logging in.

 These cookies do not store personally identifiable information and are necessary for the proper functioning of our services.
 By continuing to use our services, you consent to the use of these essential cookies.